NVlabs/DG-Net/README.md

 ## Tips
 Note the format of the camera id and the number of cameras.

 For some datasets (e.g., MSMT17), there are more than 10 cameras.
-You need to modify the prepariation and evaluation code to read the double-digit camera id.
+You need to modify the preparation and evaluation code to read the double-digit camera id.

 For some vehicle re-id datasets (e.g., VeRi) having different naming rules, you also need to modify the preparition and evaluation code.